Education Center

 Bridging the Generations Limit 10+ students

-In this popular and potentially life changing experience high school students meet WWII, Korea, and Vietnam veterans and hear their personal stories of courage, valor, and sacrifice in their struggle to be good soldiers during times of war and conflict.
-We have several World War II veterans who participate in this program, allowing students access to what might possibly be the most important, and quickly disappearing, generation in American history.
-This class is sure to make a big impression on your students.
+In this often life-changing experience, older students meet Vietnam, Cold War, Gulf War, and Iraq and Afghanistan War veterans and hear their personal stories of courage, valor, and sacrifice in their struggle to be good soldiers during times of war and conflict.
+This class is sure to make a big impression on students.
+Available Tuesday – Friday.

 3rd–12th Grade

-This class is taught by Nampa police officer Stu Hobson and is designed to give the basic history behind the American flag and the Pledge of Allegiance in the hopes that students will gain a greater appreciation for both.
+This class is designed to give the basic history behind the American flag and the Pledge of Allegiance in the hopes that students will gain a greater appreciation for both.
 Our goal is to educate and inspire all people to stand with pride and say the Pledge of Allegiance and show proper respect for the American flag.
 Students will also learn about the real cost of freedom and the importance of thanking American veterans for his or her service and sacrifices which help to preserve the rights and freedoms we enjoy every day.
+Available Tuesday – Friday.

 4th–12th Grade